usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 ## Creating a Metadata Section

-Lets start with a nominal example of an OSCAL catalog document to demonstrate how to create the metadata section.
+Let's start with a nominal example of an OSCAL catalog document to demonstrate how to create the metadata section.

 {{% callout note %}}
 The data structure of the metadata section is identical in all OSCAL models, so the demonstrated constructs in this tutorial apply to all OSCAL models.